oneil512/INSIGHT/README.md

 Insight is an autonomous AI that can do medical research.
 It has a boss agent that takes an objective and an executive summary of the tasks completed already and their results and creates a task list.
 A worker agent picks up a task from the list and completes it, saving the results to llama index.
 The boss gets informed of the results and changes/reprioritizes the task list.
 The workers can call into the pubmed and mygene APIs (more to come).
 The workers also get context from llama index to help complete their tasks.

+You can reload and continue runs by following the instructions at the bottom of `main.py`

+You can also load in your own data that will be used along side the data INSIGHT finds!
+Just pass a path to the data in `main.py`

+You can also load your llama Index database and talk to it, asking arbitrary questions about your data, by running `talk_to_index.py`
+You will have to specify the path to your index in the bottom of the file.
+See the bottom of `talk_to_index.py` for an example.

-Please reach out to me or contribute if this interests you :)
+Please reach out to me or contribute if this interests you :) My email is oneil512@umn.edu

 ```mermaid